Stanly Community College

 Requirements 1 through 4 must be completed no later than February 15, 2022 to be considered for acceptance into the RAD program fall entry 2022.

 Step 5: TEAS Testing __________ (date completed and score)

 - Take the Test of Essential Academic Skills (TEAS) after successfully completing admission requirements one and four above.
 Only those applicants who successfully complete Steps 1 and 4 will be eligible to take the TEAS exam.
-Applicants eligible to take the TEAS exam will be notified through their student email account by the Admissions Office.
+Applicants eligible to take the TEAS exam will be notified through their SCC student email account by the Admissions Office.
 This email will include steps for signing up for the exam.
+Students must use their SCC student email account for all communication regarding TEAS registration.
 Applicants may test as often as the exam is offered.
 There is a minimal fee for the exam, and test scores are valid for a period of two years.
-All eligible applicants must take the most current version of the TEAS exam at SCC; TEAS scores are not accepted from other colleges/universities.
+All eligible applicants must take the most current version of the TEAS exam at SCC; TEAS scores are not accepted from other colleges/universities

-- There are no required scores for the TEAS test.
+- There is no required minimum score for the TEAS test.
 It is used strictly as a ranking tool for applicants.
 TEAS prep courses are periodically offered through SCC's continuing education division.
-Contact Rita Love at 704-991-0328 or email@example.com for upcoming prep courses offerings.
+Contact Rita Love at 704-991-0328 or firstname.lastname@example.org for upcoming prep courses offerings.

 Step 6: Maintain GPA (ongoing)

 - For the applicant who has completed any college level courses taken with SCC prior to admission into the RAD program, a minimum cumulative GPA of 2.0 is required.

 After conditional acceptance is granted by the admissions office, applicants must provide successful completion of the following: